Admitted Graduate Students

 Plan Your Visit and Find Your Way Around Campus

-Regardless of where you are coming from, there are a variety of ways to get to GW.
-We're close to three airports (Ronald Reagan Washington National (DCA), Washington Dulles International (IAD) and Baltimore Washington International (BWI)), have a Metro stop right on campus and provide several visitor parking garages.
+GW is close to three airports: Ronald Reagan Washington National (DCA), Washington Dulles International (IAD) and Baltimore Washington International (BWI).
+GW-Foggy Bottom has a Metro stop right on campus as well as visitor parking garages.

 GW is in the center of the action in D.C. and is close to many hotels, both in the city and in surrounding areas of Maryland and Virginia.
 Special rates are available at locations near campus through the GW Hotels program.